niranjankumarrao/venhan-assignment/README.md

 # VENHAN React Flow - Freshers' Starter Project

 This is a simple React app that renders a dynamic diagram using React Flow.
-The app is written in a straightforward style to look like code from a fresher candidate.

 ## Features
 - Load nodes and edges from `src/metadata.json`